woolfyx/azure-ghost/README.md

 ```
 5. Connect to your website and enjoy !

+## How I update my site ?

+Check the process on the [dedicated page](https://github.com/woolfyx/azure-ghost/wiki/How-I-can-update-my-site-%3F).

 ## Optional step

 Check the [wiki](https://github.com/woolfyx/azure-ghost/wiki) for more details and optional steps